apollographql/apollo-client/docs/source/apollo-server/guide.md

 export default [typeDefinitions];
 ```
-For more information about GraphQL's type system and schema language, you can take a look at the [cheat sheet](https://raw.githubusercontent.com/sogko/graphql-shorthand-notation-cheat-sheet/master/graphql-shorthand-notation-cheat-sheet.png), read the [Schema definition subsection in the graphql-tools documentation chapter](http://localhost:4000/apollo-server/tools.html#Schema-creation) or refer to the [official GraphQL website](http://graphql.org/docs/typesystem/).
+For more information about GraphQL's type system and schema language, you can take a look at @sogko's [cheat sheet](https://raw.githubusercontent.com/sogko/graphql-shorthand-notation-cheat-sheet/master/graphql-shorthand-notation-cheat-sheet.png), read the [Schema definition subsection in the graphql-tools documentation chapter](http://localhost:4000/apollo-server/tools.html#Schema-creation) or refer to the [official GraphQL website](http://graphql.org/docs/typesystem/).

 ## Mocking